niwilso/data-drift-monitor/projects/ExampleDataDriftProject/README.md

 # README

-This example project demonstrates how data drift monitoring was performed for the Philips PCA Phase II engagement, using MLFlow on Databricks.
+This example project demonstrates how data drift monitoring was performed for the Philips PCA Phase II engagement, using MLflow on Databricks.
 In this example, we adapted the code to be more generalizable and work with an open dataset.

-Pipeline variables from the Azure DevOps pipeline are read as parameters in `[MLFlow entry point]/parameters.json.j2`.
+Pipeline variables from the Azure DevOps pipeline are read as parameters in `[MLflow entry point]/parameters.json.j2`.
 These parameters are then passed into the Python script calls in `MLProject`.

 Note, some functions have been adapted to read in a .csv file for this example project.
 In the original code, data was read in from and written to SQL tables.